T1176

 Atomic Tests

-Atomic Test #1 - Chrome (Developer Mode)
+Atomic Test #1: Chrome/Chromium (Developer Mode)

-Supported Platforms: linux,windows,macos
+Supported Platforms: Linux, Windows, macOS

 auto_generated_guid: 3ecd790d-2617-4abf-9a8c-4e8d47da9ee1

-Run it with these steps!
+Attack Commands: Run it with these steps!

 -